ivotron/varsys16/main.md

 [@hoste_microarchitectureindependent_2007] and performance
 [@marin_crossarchitecture_2004] has been extensively researched in the past.
 In our case, working at the OS virtualization level imposes new challenges.
-A way of overcoming these is by using a comprehensive list of microbenchmarks that can accurately characterize the performance of the underlying system.
+As we have shown, a way of overcoming these is by using a comprehensive list of microbenchmarks that can accurately characterize the performance of the underlying system.

 # Conclusion

+Characterizing the runtime performance variability of a pair of machines significantly facilitates the interpretation of results when validating performance reproducibility across distinct hardware platforms.
+While formal methods and performance models (i.e., hardware emulation) can, in principle, accurately capture performance characteristics of hardware, it comes at extreme cost and difficulty.
-Characterizing the runtime performance variability of a machine helps in the interpretation of results obtained when attempting to reproduce performance across distinct hardware platforms.
-In the future we will work in relaxing the constrains that we impose in order to support multi-threaded applications and collocated workloads.
+In this work we have introduced a simpler model for validating results that relies on performance profiles and incorporates variability ranges.
+With the aid of OS-level virtualization we can reduce the variability by limiting CPU bandwidth.
+In the future we will work in relaxing the constrains that we impose in order to support multi-threaded, multi-node applications and collocated workloads.

 **Acknowledgements:** Work performed under auspices of U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract